 Classic Shortbread Cookies

 This classic shortbread cookie recipe only calls for 4 ingredients that you likely already have on hand.
-These old-fashioned buttery cookies are perfect on their own, or they can be dipped in chocolate, or made into a sandwich cookie!
+These old-fashioned buttery cookies are perfect on their own or they can be dipped in chocolate or even made into a sandwich cookie.
+Use cookie cutters to make fun shapes!

 Shortbread Cookie Recipe Overview